diverson1/Linear_Regression_Project/README.md

 * Get comfortable utilizing the command line to navigate to my local repo
 * Utilize the command line to commit and push changes to github
 * Create a seperate brach from main to conduct the project
-* Merge secondary branch with main uppon completion of project
+* Merge secondary branch with main upon completion of project